• EnglishEspañol日本語한국어Português

 • What is the context for individual events during a session?

-Look at the timing segments for first input delay and largest contentful paint to identify performance issues affecting your Core Web Vitals scores.
+Look at the timing segments for interaction to next paint and largest contentful paint to identify performance issues affecting your core web vitals.

 JavaScript events